mitchellharper12/web-port-knock/README.md

 ## What this service does not do

-Logging, periodic removal of whitelisted IP addresses, keep you from shooting yourself in the foot, HTTPS, multiple authentication keys.
-It's barebones and works for my specific threat model.
+Logging, periodic removal of whitelisted IP addresses, keep you from shooting yourself in the foot, HTTPS.
+Multiple authentication keys.
 Be guaranteed to work on anything other than a Linux distro similar to Ubuntu.
 IPv6 support.
+It's barebones and works for my specific threat model.

 The main [server.go](./server.go) basicaly listens on a port you define in an environment variable, waits for a GET request to a route you define in an environment variable, and runs a shell command